dtrelogan/react-formstate/docs/datePickerExample.md

 }
 ```

-in this example, the only real purpose of the custom change handler is to spell out how to get the new value out of the callback from react-datepicker.
+## method 2 - handlerBindFunction

-since the value itself is passed as the parameter, a function that, given the callback parameter as input, instructs how to produce the value, is as simple as (x) => x
+in the above example, the only real purpose of the custom change handler is to spell out how to get the new value from the event handler.

-using such a function, react-formstate provides the 'handlerBindFunction' prop to streamline this code:
+react-formstate provides the 'handlerBindFunction' prop to streamline this code:

 ```jsx
 import React from 'react';